3 dead, 40 weapons stolen after robbery at Georgia shooting range - NewsBreak

 Police in Grantville responded to the Lock Stock & Barrel Shooting Range at about 8 p.m., where they found the bodies of the range’s owner, his wife and their grandson.
 The range had also been robbed of “approximately 40 weapons” and a digital camera, the Grantville Police Department wrote on Facebook.

 Due to the nature of the crime and the theft of the weapons, the Georgia Bureau of Investigation and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were called in to work the case.
-The sheriff’s department in Coweta County is also assisting, Grantville Police confirmed.Sheriff has choice words for man who recorded young girls in Walmart fitting room
+The sheriff’s department in Coweta County is also assisting, Grantville Police confirmed.Steelers QB, former OSU standout Dwayne Haskins dead at 24

 Authorities are now asking anyone who may have seen a suspicious vehicle at the shooting range on Friday evening to contact police.